MaistoV/UninaSoC/sw/host/virtual_uart/README.md

 The expected behaviour depends on the application running on the SoC.
 As a reference, our examples using the uart behave as follow:
 * `sw/SoC/examples/hello_world`: it simply prints the "Hello world" string.
-* `sw/SoC/examples/echo`: it waits for a string then reply with the same string.
+* `sw/SoC/examples/echo`: it waits for a string then replies with the same string.